 1. Track your spending

 The key to budgeting is being honest with yourself about what you’re spending money on.
-Before you create a budget, keep a spending log for a month or two and record every penny you spend using a budget tool like Wells Fargo’s My Spending Report.
+Before you create a budget, keep a spending log for a month or two and record every penny you spend.
+Consider using a budget tool like My Spending Report, Wells Fargo's free online money management tool.

 2. Make a list of your income and expenses

 A budgeting worksheet is one way to document what you're spending and the money you have coming in.
 Start by listing your monthly income.
 Include what you’re earning from your job or Federal Work-Study, your allowance, financial aid, and scholarships.
 Then list your expenses based on your spending log.
 It’s helpful to separate your expenses into categories like housing, food, entertainment, education, etc.

 To get a better visual, try using My Money Map.
 This tool allows you to view your spending and savings in easy-to-understand charts.